2026 WORLD CUP GROUP H | Spain among World Cup favourites, Cape Verde making history

-Judging by their recent performance, Spain are certainly among the favourites to go all the way and clinch World Cup the title.
+Judging by their recent performances, Spain are among the favourites to go all the way and clinch the World Cup title.

 Uruguay are expected to finish second in Group H, while Cape Verde will be making a historic World Cup debut.